-This expansionist attitude concentrated trade into Rome itself and as a consequence the various forums were built to keep step with the different trades.
-The roman forum gradually became institutional and shops moved into other forums: you might get meat at the forum Boarium, oil at the forum Olitarium and so on.
+This expansionist attitude concentrated trade into Rome itself and as a consequence, the various forums were built to keep step with the different trades.
+The Roman forum gradually became institutional and shops moved into other forums: you might get meat at the forum Boarium, oil at the forum Olitarium and so on.
 The Forum Boarium is an interesting example because it started as a meat and cattle market, by the shipping area on the Tiber.
-In the early days meat and cattle was an important trading good.
+In the early days, meat and cattle were an important trading good.
 Surprise surprise the Forum Boarium later became an area for money lenders and banking.
 Testimony of this is found in the Argentari arch: the arch of the money lenders, built by the Cattle and the Banking guilds together in honour of the emperor and his family.

 This generally took the form of cheap grain and bread but in some occasions also took the form of monetary donations.
 Nero was a lover of these monetary gifts to the people although it didn’t help him much in the end.